 When it comes to impressive features, Carnival’s Celebration Key is home to the two largest freshwater lagoons in the Caribbean, totaling over 275,000 square feet.
 Yes, that’s 8 times bigger than Royal Caribbean’s Oasis Lagoon on Perfect Day at CocoCay.
 There’s also the world’s first and largest 10-story sandcastle structure with two waterslides, the longest swings bar, the largest swim-up bar, the biggest adult-only area on any cruise destination, and so much more.

-These amenities, attractions, and dining venues are spread across the five different portals.
+Celebration Key’s amenities, attractions, and dining venues are spread across the five different portals.
 So, depending on your mood and your travel party, you could spend the day in one area or explore the entire destination.
-Here’s what’s available in each of the five portals on Celebration Key.
+Here’s what’s available in each of the five portals.

 Starfish Lagoon